Harishangaran/options_pricing/README.md

 The spot price is taken from the yahoo finance, therefore, the option price will dynamically change everytime you call in the method.

-Note: This model is for non-dividend paying stocks.

 -------------------------------------------------------------Libraries------------------------------------------------------------------